onaio/onadata/docs/entities.md

 }
 ```

 `entity_ids` must be provided and cannot be an empty list.
-The items in the list must be valid IDs of Entities.
+The items in the list must be valid IDs of Entities that are in the EntityList.

 **Request**